Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README-incremental.md

 #### Processing the CAE challenge from Microsoft Graph

-Once the client app receives the CAE claims challenge from Microsoft Graph, it needs to present the user with a prompt for satisfying the challenge via Azure AD authorization endpoint.
+Once the client app receives the CAE claims challenge from Microsoft Graph, it needs to present the user with a prompt for satisfying the challenge via Microsoft Entra authorization endpoint.
 To do so, we use MSAL's `useMsalAuthentication` hook and provide the claims challenge as a parameter in the token request.
 This is shown in the [useGraphWithMsal](./SPA/src/hooks/useGraphWithMsal.jsx) custom hook:

 ```javascript
 const useGraphWithMsal = (request, endpoint) => {